matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **5. What is the best way to apply the principle of least privilege when granting access to Google Cloud Platform resources?**

-- Grant restricted permissions at the at the top of the resource hierarchy.
-Then, for specific users, grant additional granular permissions as you go down the hierarchy.
+- Grant restricted permissions at the top of the resource hierarchy.
+- Then, for specific users, grant additional granular permissions as you go down the hierarchy.

 ### Summary

 - You can control user access to the resources in your app by creating IAM members with the appropriate permissions.
-- App access to GCP APIs is controlled using service accounts.
+- App access to GCP APIs controlled using service accounts.
 - Your app assumes the identity of the service account to invoke GCP APIs.
 - You can create one or more service accounts to restrict access to different resources in your app.
 - Cloud Identity Aware Proxy, enables you to control access to your app.
-It verifies the user's identity and checks whether that user should be allowed to access the app.
+- It verifies the user's identity and checks whether that user should be allowed to access the app.
 - End users, simply use an internet accessible URL to access Cloud IAP secured apps.
 No more VPN.
 - Use Firebase Authentication to authenticate your users using their preferred identity provider such as; GitHub, Google, Facebook, or Twitter.